openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 ### Problem when starting new sensor

+Please note that the following method might likely not work if your Dexcom G6 transmitter's serial no. is starting with 8G...

 * Native sensor is marked as "FAILED: Sensor Failed Start"
 * Stop sensor
 * Restart your phone